ytakefuji/counting-for-entomologists/README.md

 outline = cv2.Canny(blurred, 0, 75*coeff)
 </pre>

-# Enjoy a new tool for entomologists.
+# Enjoy a new tool for entomologists!